aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_02_AzurePolicy.md

 In this exercise, you will complete the following tasks:

-- Task 1: Create an Azure resource group.
-- Task 2: Create an Allowed Locations policy assignment.
+- Task 1: Create an Allowed Locations policy assignment.
-- Task 3: Verify the Allowed Locations policy assignment is working.
+- Task 2: Verify the Allowed Locations policy assignment is working.

-#### Task 1: Create a resource group for the lab.
+#### Task 1: Create an Allowed Locations policy assignment.

-In this task, you will create a resource group for the lab.
+In this task, you will create an Allowed Locations policy assignment and specify which Azure regions the policy can use.

 1. Sign-in to the Azure portal **`https://portal.azure.com/`**.

     >**Note**: Sign in to the Azure portal using an account that has the Owner or Contributor role in the Azure subscription you are using for this lab.

-1. Open the Cloud Shell by clicking the first icon in the top right of the Azure Portal.
-If prompted, select **PowerShell** and **Create storage**.

-1. Ensure **PowerShell** is selected in the drop-down menu in the upper-left corner of the Cloud Shell pane.

-1. In the PowerShell session within the Cloud Shell pane, run the following to create a resource group (verify with your instructor regarding the value of the location parameter):

-    ```powershell
-    New-AzResourceGroup -Name AZ500LAB02 -Location 'East US'
-    ```

-1. In the PowerShell session within the Cloud Shell pane, run the following to list resource groups to verify that the new resource group was created:

-    ```powershell
-    Get-AzResourceGroup | format-table
-    ```

-1. Close the **Cloud Shell**.

-#### Task 2: Create an Allowed Locations policy assignment.

-In this task, you will create an Allowed Locations policy assignment and specify which Azure regions the policy can use.

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **Policy** and press the **Enter** key.